fielddaylab/wake/README.md

 WAKE is an NSF Funded (DRL #1907384) science practices and life science content learning game produced by Field Day @ University of Wisconsin - Madison, Harvard University and University of Pennslvania.

 ## Debugging Tools
+Debugger can be launched by pressing Shify+W in a debug build

 [Job Pricing / Sequence Explorer](https://beauprime.github.io/ProgressionGraph/)

+In the "research" options of the debugger
+"always predict job failure" forces it to give a job recommendation regardless of the output of the model

+The force AB test slider forces the game to behave as if the given test is active:
+* A: control group
+* B: job failure prediction
+* C: alternate job graph (this will permanently set it for the save file)

 ## Firebase Telemetry Events